General

 We encourage you to include a direct link to a video that could further illuminate your product or service for our evaluation and selection panel.
 Please be aware that we do not require our panel members to open or download any videos or demos when reviewing applications.
 We suggest you make the process of entering the demo or app easy and not require login passwords or collecting any information.

-Can I apply more than once?
+Can I apply to more than one Public Innovation Challenge?

 Yes, however the scope of each public innovation challenge will change.
 Therefore, you must ensure that the solution you are proposing is responsive to the public innovation challenge for which you are applying.